lzanini/mdbook-katex/README.md

 \R:{\mathbb{R}^{#1 \times #2}}
 ```

-You also need to specify the path of this file in your `book.toml` as follows
+You need to specify the path of this file in your `book.toml` as follows

 ```toml
 [preprocessor.katex]